Dosage compensation and meiotic sex chromosome inactivation are maintained in the absence of selection

 Significance Statement

 Sex chromosomes are regulated by specialized mechanisms that balance gene expression between males and females in somatic tissues (dosage compensation) and silence the X chromosome during male meiosis (meiotic sex chromosome inactivation, MSCI).
-These processes are thought to decay when they become redundant, yet suitable systems to test this prediction are rare.
+These processes are thought to decay when they become redundant, yet suitable systems to test this prediction are scarce.
 We studied rare males from parthenogenetic stick insect lineages that have been evolving without sex for up to 1.5 million years.
 Surprisingly, both dosage compensation and MSCI remain fully functional, despite relaxed selection.
 Instead, we find altered autosomal expression during meiosis.
 Our results reveal that sex chromosome regulation is evolutionarily stable and constrained, persisting even after the loss of its purpose.

 Article activity feed